We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Place the dough in a buttered bowl, cover tightly with plastic wrap, and let it prove in a warm place until at least doubled in size.
 This should take about 1 1/2 hours.

 Once the dough has doubled in size, knock out the air pockets and roll it out into a large rectangle.
 Spread it with the butter, cinnamon sugar mixture, and the chopped walnuts.
-Lightly press the nuts into the dough so they don’t shift too much when the dough is rolled up.
+Lightly press the nuts into the dough so they don’t shift too much when it is rolled up.

 Roll up the dough, starting from one of the long sides.
 Firmly pinch the seam and ends to seal, then tightly squeeze together the ends of the log to create a circle.

-Place the dough wreath onto a large baking stone or parchment-lined cookie sheet.
+Place the wreath onto a large baking stone or parchment-lined cookie sheet.
 (I prefer to use a baking stone so the bread doesn’t burn as easily in the oven.)

 Fan out the slices, laying them one on top of each other to display the pretty swirls.